oneapi-src/oneDNN/doc/primitives/convolution.md

 Similarly to run-time output scales, the primitive supports run-time zero points.
 The wildcard value for zero points is #DNNL_RUNTIME_S32_VAL.
-During the execution stage, the corresponding memory object needs to be passed in the argument with index set to
-(`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_${MEMORY_INDEX}`).
-Possible
-`${MEMORY_INDEX}` values are `DNNL_ARG_SRC` and `DNNL_ARG_DST`.
+During the execution stage, the corresponding memory object must be passed as an argument with its index set to (`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_${MEMORY_INDEX}`).
+Possible `${MEMORY_INDEX}` values are `DNNL_ARG_SRC` and `DNNL_ARG_DST`.
-- For instance, source tensor zero points memory argument would be passed with index (`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_SRC`).
+- For instance, a source tensor zero points memory argument would be passed with index (`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_SRC`).

 @note The library does not prevent using post-ops in training, but note that